 Mechanical Engineering Program Educational Objectives

-- Embrace leadership roles in their careers.
+- Embrace leadership and collaborative roles in their careers.

 Mechanical Engineering Program Student Educational Outcomes